 Unitas - Marriage Preparation

 Unitas: Preparing for a Sacramental Marriage is the program base for the marriage preparation program.
 Unitas meets for seven consecutive Fridays from 7:00 -9:00 pm at Our Lady of Mount Carmel.
 Each session follows a general format: topical presentations followed by small group discussions, or discussions as a couple.
 Couples are assigned to a sponsor couple who help lead the small group discussions.
 Each couple receives a workbook, which contains activities and worksheets for in-class and homework assignments.
-In addition to the Friday sessions there are three rituals administered at Sunday mass.
+In addition to the Friday sessions there are two rituals administered at Sunday mass.
 The program is designed to aid engaged couples in gaining additional insights into their relationship and involve them in the parish community.
 Unitas satisfies the Step 3: Life Skills requirement for marriage preparation in the Diocese of Phoenix.

 Women’s Studies Ministry

 The OLMC Women’s Studies Ministry is dedicated to helping women grow in their relationship with God through fellowship, scripture teachings and group discussions.
 Our ministry typically runs two Bible study sessions(one in fall and one in spring) based on a specific book or topic, and an annual retreat (in the winter).